AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/cron-tasks-lock-tasks-from-other-groups.md

     ```
 * The self-managed cron is not enabled if you are not able to see the tasks and get the *"you are not allowed to use this program"* error message.

->![info]
+>[!NOTE]
 >
->Note: The command mentioned above to check if self-managed cron is enabled does not apply on a Starter plan and in the development/integration environment.
+>The command mentioned above to check if self-managed cron is enabled does not apply on a Starter plan and in the development/integration environment.

 ## Related reading